CloudTechDevOps/AWS-EKS-CREATE-AND-UPDATE-BY-TERRAFORM/README.md

 - Ensured zero-impact upgrades by using rolling node updates, maintaining service availability during cluster version changes.
 - Automated cluster and addon upgrades using Terraform best practices, including force_update_version and version pinning when needed.
 - Monitored and validated post-upgrade cluster health, addon readiness, and application stability using AWS console and kubectl.

+## Interview Explanation

+"I have experience performing EKS cluster upgrades through multiple approaches.
+Manually, I've used the AWS console to upgrade the control plane and worker nodes while monitoring system components to ensure stability and zero downtime.
+Using the AWS CLI, I scripted cluster and node upgrades, validating addon and pod health to maintain operational reliability.
+With Terraform, I automated the entire upgrade process, managing cluster versions, node groups, and default addons like CoreDNS, kube-proxy, VPC CNI, and EBS CSI sequentially to avoid throttling.
+I also implemented best practices such as version pinning for critical addons, rolling updates for node groups, and health checks for system pods, ensuring upgrades are predictable and low-risk.
+By combining automation, monitoring, and sequential deployment, I was able to minimize downtime, maintain application availability, and deliver a fully auditable, repeatable process across multiple environments.
+This approach also improved team efficiency, reduced manual intervention, and allowed seamless scaling of the infrastructure."